-I know that spending short or long time on a plane is stressful and tiring for most of us.
-And if your trip is not on holidays purposes, it can become a hard task too.
+I know that spending a short or long time on a plane is stressful and tiring for most of us.
+And if your trip is not on holiday purposes, it can become a hard task too.

 Make Some Time For Yourself